exercism/website-copy/pages/terms_of_service.md

 If it is brought to our attention that there is any security breach, We may attempt to notify You electronically by posting a notice on the Site or sending an email to You.

-Within our Platform we invite you to configure your notification preferences describing what and when you would like us to contact us you about.
+Within our Platform we invite you to configure your notification preferences describing what you would like us to contact you about and when you would like to be contacted.